 We’d heard about this before, and we warn everyone we know, but there really is no eating or drinking on the go in Japan.
 You won’t see people walking down the street with cups of coffee or a bagel.
 Maybe that’s why there are no garbage cans (or litter) to be found!

 When you purchase food and drink, you stop and eat it where you are.
 Then, you recycle and discard your items before continuing your day.
 To go orders are packaged very carefully, even at Starbucks and McDonald’s.
 With the expectation that you’re carrying your food somewhere, they want to make sure it gets there securely.
 Drinks are even carried in a special carrier inside the same bag as your food!

 You can sometimes sit outside and eat/drink, but only if you find a bench (those are rare too!).
 Some benches even have signs saying they are meant for resting and not snacking.
 At first, this was a bit annoying and inconvenient, but we came to appreciate this.
 Every time we ate, we paused and enjoyed our food rather than just unconsciously eating.
-This was an unexpected way Japan helped my anxiety and OCD.
+This was an unexpected way Japan helped my anxiety.

 - What to Pack For Your First Trip to Japan

 - What to Know Before Visiting Japan For the First Time

 - 5 Simple Tips for Surviving Japan’s Rainy Season